 Episode 12: Marketing for Practice Success, Part 1

 Lisa and Dave reveal what attorneys need to know about marketing from both a strategic and a tactical perspective.
 Topics include: how to utilize your marketing budget and the differences between branding dollars, marketing dollars, and advertising dollars; determining your marketing ROI; the importance of having a marketing plan in place; three key elements of a basic marketing plan; why you must know your value and what sets you apart from other firms in your market; keeping your messaging consist across all media; the role of your firm’s website; how attorney marketing and lead generation have changed over time; the difference between a “contact” and a lead; the myth of the magic bullet; and more.

 Episode 11: The Journey to Practice Success: LWP Member Daniel Umlauf

-Dave and Mandy Bossow welcome LWP Member Daniel Umlauf, Founder of Salem Law in Winston-Salem, North Carolina.
+Dave and Amanda Bossow welcome LWP Member Daniel Umlauf, Founder of Salem Law in Winston-Salem, North Carolina.
 After graduating from law school in 2010, Daniel worked at a small firm before going out on his own in 2013 and focusing on estate planning.
 He joined a professional organization that provided some helpful tools, but two years in his revenue was still inconsistent and unpredictable.
 Seeing the opportunities available in elder law, and LWP’s expertise in that area, Daniel became a Member in 2017.
 His firm is now robust, with a reliable revenue stream and solid referral network.
 Daniel has been able to delegate, thanks to two full-time Paralegals, one of whom also serves as Director of Operations, and a full-time Client Services Coordinator.
 Daniel credits LWP software, systems, processes, and tracking with helping his firm overcome the income “yo-yo” and become more intentional.

 Episode 10: The Journey to Practice Success: LWP Member Andrew Jaloza